ToraNova/text-office/README.md

 This is NOT a replacement for Microsoft Word.
 You will still need that.
 It is just a tool to help you create report more easily if you have a similar workflow like mine.

 ## Installation
 Installation is very easy with pip.
-Just do `pip install document-reporter`
+Just do `pip install text-office`

 ### Pitfalls
 If `/home/<your-username>/.local/bin` is not on your PATH, which is the default installation directory for python scripts, you will need to add it to your PATH first.